 The Small Copper Butterfly (Lycaena phlaeas)

-This little butterfly is found in small numbers in a wide variety of sunny open habitats such as woodland rides, hills, commons and grassy coastal cliff tops.
+This little butterfly is commonly found in small numbers in a wide variety of sunny open habitats such as woodland rides, hills, commons and grassy coastal cliff tops.

-The males are restless, highly territorial and easily disturbed.
-The butterflies are often seen basking on bare ground and nectaring on a wide variety of flowers such as knotgrass, fleabane, dandelions, buddleias and heathers.
+Both males and females are often seen basking on bare ground and nectaring on a wide variety of flowers such as knotgrass, fleabane, dandelion, buddleias and heathers.

 Wingspan ranges between 30 – 35mm with females slightly larger and with more rounded forewing tips than the males.